 Passive sampling by diffusion tube is a simple cost effective method of monitoring and tracking air quality in an area.
-It is recommended that the NO2 monitoring should be continued, targeting areas that are most likely to be problematic.
+It is recommended that the NO_2 monitoring should be continued, targeting areas that are most likely to be problematic.
 The diffusion tube survey will comply with the objectives and sampling methods as set out in LAQM TG(03).

-Significant capital expenditure has already been incurred for continuous automatic monitoring for PM10, NO2 & SO2.
-Although results obtained to date would indicate that there is negligible risk of exceeding prescribed standards, it is recommended that this monitoring be continued since it would be relatively inexpensive to do so and this will add to the database of pollutant concentrations in the Borough.
+Significant capital expenditure has already been incurred for continuous automatic monitoring for PM{10} , $NO_2 \& SO_2$.
+Results obtained to date would indicate that there is no negligible risk of exceeding prescribed standards, and it was recommended after the second round 'Review and Assessment' that monitoring at the automated sites within Craigavon will not be continued since it was logistically and financially unnecessary.
 In due course, consideration may be given to relocation of the automatic monitors to other locations identified by future screening that have more potential to be affected by the pollutants concerned.